 Give yourself a break

-Parents are encouraged to remember that self-care is an important part of caring for children during this time.
+Parents are encouraged to remember that self-care is an important part of caring for children.
 "If you need silent time for a conference call or just for a needed break, it's okay to relax your screen time rules a little bit now and then," says Dr. Holland.
 "This pandemic is an extremely unusual and stressful time for all of us."

-Too much screen time can have a negative effect on kids, but screens are easy to turn to during social distancing.
-Experts at Children's share ways to find balance.
+Too much screen time can have a negative effect on kids, but screens are easy to turn to for multitasking parents.
+Experts at Children's Health share ways to find balance.